 with an iMSafe wristband, and applied previously to Travel Cayman,

 telling them where you would like to quarantine and received approval

 from them, you are good to quarantine at your home or a private accommodation of your choosing (again, subject to approval from Public Health officials).

-9. How do I prepare for quarantine?
-How will I know if I’m prepared?
+10. How do I prepare for quarantine?
+How will I know if I’m ready?

 Preparing to isolate for a period of 14 days may seem like a daunting, stressful task.
 There are a variety of things to worry about, such as toiletries and medications, and if you have children, the stress may double.
 However, if you plan ahead and think about what you will need to be able to stay in your home for the full 14 days, it will be a much easier, smooth endeavour.
 The Cayman Islands Government recommends that, to prepare: